yash-shirsath/titans/readme.md

 I think persistent memory is block level. they are just attention sinks

 ## How to implement equation 25?
 The paper doesn't specify what ⊗ is.
-Let's use an mlp to mix memory output back
+Let's use an mlp to mix memory output back into the residual stream.

 ## Positional Embeddings